Point808/FreePBX-AvantFAX/README.md

 Ubuntu 14.04 (i386) and Ubuntu 14.04.1 (amd64) default installs per the NV post on Ubuntu and IncrediblePBX at (http://nerdvittles.com/?p=9713).

 ### Installation: ###
 1. Run per the forum thread linked above.
-It will pull the github rawe code and install as a module.
+It will pull the github raw code and install as a module.